johnsas5/GVSU-CIS350-SHARPPYTHONS/docs/SRS.md

      1. *The retirement tool should be tailored based on a user's age.
 For example, younger users will be giving more aggresive savings targets, while older users may get less agressive savings targets.*
      2. *The retirement graph will have alternative text that is screen reader compatible*
      3. *The graph line color will contrast the background so users with minor visual impairments can determine the direction of the graph*
+     4. *There shall be an option to return to the financial form*
+     5. *There shall be an option to sign out*
 5. **Help Page**
 	1. *The help page shall be displayed in a simple and intuitive manner*
 	2. *The help page text shall have a readable font*